 - and unfortunately also because of these messages, many people have wild expectations of what social media marketing will do for their business

-Many of my clients feel ashamed that they haven't mastered how to present themselves on social media, and worse; that the marketing they're spending so much time doing isn't working to grow their business.
+Many of our clients feel ashamed that they haven't mastered how to present themselves on social media, and worse; that the marketing they're spending so much time doing isn't working to grow their business.

 Nope. nope, nope.
 In brief I want to give you three instructions that will hopefully make you feel immediately better about any (false) failings on social media -